How to Help in a Geo-Political Conflict as a Global Mobility Manager

 • Not all charities have the resources to provide relief as quickly as necessary.
 It would be wise to check and see if the charity already has a presence in the Middle East.

-• Should you send clothing and food, these items may not be the most practical to send.
-They could create logistical challenges to deliver to Palestine and Jordan.
+• Should you send clothing and food, these items may not be the most practical.
+Delivering them to Palestine and Jordan could create logistical challenges.
 They also often create a lot of extra waste if they cannot be used immediately.

 • Is the charity experienced in providing emergency relief?

-There are humanitarian organizations that are experienced in disaster relief and those would be the best to help deliver assistance as soon as possible.
-We would like to recommend you these organizations:
+Some humanitarian organizations are experienced in disaster relief and would be the best to help deliver assistance as soon as possible.
+We want to recommend these organizations:

 On sharing of Fake News.